mukut1994/MK94.Assert/README.md

 ## File Storage Options

-By default files are stored in a "TestData/{Class Name}/{Test Name}/{Step Name}" pattern.
+By default files are stored in a `TestData/{Class Name}/{Test Name}/{Step Name}` pattern.
-A root.json file is placed at "TestData" to keep track of file hashes to help reduce disk wear.
+A `root.json` file is placed in the `TestData` folder to keep track of file hashes which is checked first to help reduce disk wear.

-"TestData" can be overridden via the second parameter in
+`TestData` folder can be overridden via the second parameter in `WithRecommendedSettings`
 ```c#
 SetupDiskAssert.WithRecommendedSettings("MK94.Assert", "CustomTestData");
 ```

-The {Class Name}/{Test Name} structure can be overridden by setting the Output on the DiskAsserter or calling
+The `{Class Name}/{Test Name}` structure can also be overridden by setting the Output on the DiskAsserter or calling  `WithDeduplication`:
 ```c#
 SetupDiskAssert.WithRecommendedSettings("MK94.Assert", "CustomTestData").WithDeduplication();
 // OR